Range Map

 Overview

-The Aero Commander 500 is a high-wing, twin piston cabin-class utility aircraft introduced in 1958 as the lightest member of the Aero Design and Engineering Commander twin family.
-Built around two 250 hp Lycoming O-540-A2B engines, it carries up to seven occupants (one pilot plus six passengers) in an unpressurized cabin sitting forward of the wing, with retractable tricycle landing gear and 156 gallons of usable fuel.
+The Aero Commander 500 is a high-wing, twin piston cabin-class utility aircraft introduced in 1958 as the base member of the Aero Design and Engineering Commander twin family.
+Built around two 250 hp Lycoming O-540-A2B engines, it carries up to seven occupants (one pilot plus six passengers) in an unpressurised cabin sitting forward of the wing, with retractable tricycle landing gear and 156 gallons of usable fuel.

 Production of the original Model 500 ran from 1958 to roughly 1960, with about 101 airframes built before the line evolved into the 500A (1960, Continental IO-470-M, 260 hp), the 500B (1966, Lycoming IO-540, 290 hp), and ultimately the 500S Shrike.
-All shared the same 49 ft wing and overall planform; the base 500 is the lightest, slowest, and least common variant of the cluster, certified on July 24, 1958 under FAA Type Certificate 6A1.
+All shared the same 49 ft wing and overall planform; the base 500 is the original and lowest-powered variant of the cluster, certified on July 24, 1958 under FAA Type Certificate 6A1.

 The airframe’s signature feature is the wing carry-through structure passing above the cabin, which leaves a flat, unobstructed cabin floor and exceptional sightlines, traits that drove its later reputation as a steady camera and survey platform.
 Bob Hoover’s well-known airshow routine in the Shrike Commander (the same airframe family, late variant) is the model’s most visible legacy.